 The effects of visual context on speech understanding are even greater.
-A speech understanding error occurs when the system selects the incorrect object in response to a description.
 Since each visual scene had 10 objects, random selection would lead to an average error rate of 90%.
-The first column of Table 4 shows that without visual context, i.e., using a speech recognizer with static bigrams, the system works quite well, with an average error rate of 24% (i.e., the system chooses the correct object 76% of the time).
-This system is similar to that described previously in (Roy et al., 2002).
-The second column of Table 3 shows the change in understanding errors once visual attention is integrated into the speech decoding process.
+The first column of Table III shows that without visual context, i.e., using a speech recognizer with static bigrams, the system works quite well, with an average error rate of 24% (i.e., the system chooses the correct object 76% of the time).
+This system is similar to that described previously in [20].
+The second column of Table III shows the change in understanding errors once visual attention is integrated into the speech decoding process.
 On average, the number of understanding errors drops by 41%, i.e., Fuse chooses the correct object 86% of the time.
-The influences of vision on speech processing flow through the system and have substantial effects on overall understanding performance since recognition errors often involve semantically salient words.
+The early influences of vision on speech processing flow through the system and have substantial effects on overall understanding performance since recognition errors often involve semantically salient words.

 8.3.
-Future directions
+Analysis of Errors: Suggestions for Future Directions